kubernetes/website/content/en/docs/reference/networking/service-protocols.md

 ### HTTP {#protocol-http-special}

-If your cloud provider supports it, you can use a Service set to `type: LoadBalancer` as a way to set up external HTTP / HTTPS reverse proxying, forwarded to the EndpointSlices / Endpoints of that Service.
+If your cloud provider supports it, you can use a Service in LoadBalancer mode to configure a load balancer outside of your Kubernetes cluster, in a special mode where your cloud provider's load balancer implements HTTP / HTTPS reverse proxying, with traffic forwarded to the backend endpoints for that Service.

-Typically, you set the protocol to `TCP` and add an
+Typically, you set the protocol for the Service to `TCP` and add an
 {{< glossary_tooltip text="annotation" term_id="annotation" >}}
 (usually specific to your cloud provider) that configures the load balancer to handle traffic at the HTTP level.